Weegham Park to Wrigley Field

 That year marked the beginning of a

-world-wide economic depression and a halt to development.
+world-wide economic depression

 text - Wrigley Field: Year by Year by Sam Pathy